The Bankrate promise

 The bottom line

-So, it’s more important than ever to identify deals to lower your costs when you can.
+Given ongoing concerns about a recession, it’s more important than ever to identify deals to lower your costs when you can.
 Charge those back-to-school purchases with one of the best rewards cards, in conjunction with special sales tax free days, and you can magnify your savings when you need it most.